UXAspects/UXAspects/CONTRIBUTING.md

 ## Before you get started

 Before you get started it is good to be aware of some of the practices we adhere to.
 We have a [Developer Standard](https://github.com/UXAspects/UXAspects/blob/develop/guides/developer-standard.md) document that outlines some of the coding best practices we follow.
 We have several linting tasks that help enforce these standards and they should be run before creating a Pull Request.
+All new features and fixes should work correctly in the [supported browsers](https://uxaspects.github.io/UXAspects/#/features).

 ## How to contribute